You are currently viewing 18 Things to Do in Ireland in September

 7-Day Wild Atlantic Way Small Group Tour

-Inishbofin isn’t as familiar to visitors as its neighbor, the Aran Islands, but it is just as beautiful and this year, the island is playing host to the first Inishbofin Tidings Storytelling Festival.
+Inishbofin isn’t as familiar to visitors as its neighbor, the Aran Islands, but it is just as beautiful and in September, it is hosting two fun events.

 9. Take a Hike and See Some Awesome Scenery from The Caves of Kesh